 Late assignments are defined as those assignments that are not submitted to the drop box by the closing date on D2L.
-Any late assignments should be placed in the late drop box and assignments in this drop box receive half points.
+Late assignments lose one point for every day they are late to the drop box (e.g. five days late - five points taken off).
+Any late assignments go into the late drop box.
 The drop box deadline for all assignments for this course is one week after the EMB campus experience.
 If for any reason you fail to turn in your late work by one week after the course ends on campus, the maximum grade you can receive is a C. Additionally if your work is late, to earn the C, your work must meet the course standards and rubrics.
 Otherwise you risk receiving a lower grade and having to repeat the course.
 The School of Education has a policy that all students must receive a C- or better in their education classes or the course must be repeated.
 You must double check the D2L drop box to ensure your work has been posted and make sure that you have received a receipt from D2L.